 An increasing number of children in need of support

 In spite of the government's best efforts to improve the situation of children and vulnerable people, the number of children needing care in Beira is increasing.
 For this reason, SOS Children's Villages was contacted by the local government.
 We were already working in four other locations in Mozambique, and in 2011 we started supporting vulnerable families and children in Beira.
 Most of the families are either affected by HIV/AIDS or headed by a child or woman.
 Female headed households usually have more members to support and are under pressure due to the low levels of education and lack of earning potential.

 An SOS family in front of their home (photo: SOS archives)

-SOS Children's Village Beira runs a number of programmes to support local families, young people and children in need.
-The SOS Family Strengthening Programme aims to provide children with access to essential nutritional, education and health services.
+SOS Children's Village Beira runs a number of programs to support local families, young people and children in need.
+The SOS Family Strengthening Program aims to provide children with access to essential nutritional, education and health services.